How to Compress and Resize Images for the Web Without Losing Quality

 Photo: Pexels

 A modern phone camera produces 12β48 megapixel photos measured in megabytes; a blog column is about 800 pixels wide and needs a file measured in kilobytes.
 Closing that gap is a three-step workflow β resize to the display dimensions, compress to a sensible quality level, and serve a modern format.
 Done in the right order, the output is visually identical to the original at a tenth of the size or less.
-Done in the wrong order (or skipped), oversized images become the single biggest drag on your page's loading performance.
+Done in the wrong order (or skipped), oversized images become the single biggest drag on your page's loading performance and the most common reason a Core Web Vitals report fails.

 Why Does Image Size Matter So Much for Page Speed?

 Oversized images hurt all three metrics: the download delays LCP, decoding megapixels on the main thread worsens interactivity (INP), and images without reserved dimensions cause layout shift (CLS).
-One workflow fixes the first two; adding width and height attributes fixes the third.
+One workflow fixes the first two; adding width and height attributes (or an aspect-ratio in CSS) fixes the third.

 Compressing vs Resizing: What's the Difference?